We asked some of the comedians performing at Bath Comedy Festival to answer ten questions in 60 seconds.

 10. What's next for you after Bath Comedy Festival?

-Lloyd Langford - Rare Bit is at Bath Cricket Club on Sunday 7th April - click here for details
+Ismo Leikola is appearing in the Opening Night Gala Cabaret at Bath Cricket Club on Friday 27th March at 8pm - click here for details

 1. Describe your show in 3 words: